Laura Martin: CrossGen

 From November 2001's Ruse #1, Martin worked on a handful of non-CrossGen comics (occasional issues of Planetary) until summer 2004.
-In addition to Ruse, she also colored Edge as well as occasional issues of Meridian, Negation and Sojourn, before the companies ultimate collapse.
+In addition to Ruse, she also colored Edge as well as occasional issues of Meridian, Negation and Sojourn, before the company's ultimate collapse.

 Martin summarizes this time philosophically, writing:

 "CrossGen was a good idea with a lot of talent behind it, that just didn't work out.
 The reasons are too many to list.
 But for my personal experience there, let me put it this way: I got to return home to Florida and be near my family.
 I got to work with some of the best talents in the industry.
 And I came out of the experience older, wiser, and with many more friends than I had going in.
 I can't beat that.

 Between 2001 and 2003, DePuy/Martin worked as "Assistant art director and Colorist" for CrossGen comics, ultimately moving to the companies base in Florida.
 During 2001, while coloring issues of CrossGen Chronicles, she was able to continue to color issues of Universe X, Planetary, JLA and Ellis & Chris Weston's Ministry of Space (Image), as well as working on sections of the Oni Press Color Special 2001 and Dark Horse Maverick 2001, before the CrossGen exclusivity began, and she worked for Mark Alessi alone throughout the entirety of 2002 and 2003.